vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 The products on this page which are also for sale on Amazon are listed on [Amazon US](https://amzn.to/4ukI1pQ) and [Amazon NL](https://amzn.to/3OYGFBK).
-Not every product I have is also available on Amazon, and the exact same product I use is excluded from the lists, like the desk, monitor, chair because they are replace by a newer model or bought from another store.
+Not every product I have is also available on Amazon, and the exact same product I use is excluded from the lists, like the desk, monitor, and chair, because they are replaced by a newer model or bought from another store.
-If there is a newer version I placed that one in the list.
+If there is a newer version, I place that one in the list.

 ---
 ## Desk

-I had a fixed desk made of wood plates.
+I had a fixed desk made of wood panels.
 Now I want a standing desk, so I don't sit all day long.

-In the end I bought the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl).\
+In the end, I bought the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl).\
-It has a dual motor, 4 programmable heights, I choose as top the 200x80 cm walnut desk top made out of one piece (they sell it in different sizes from 120x80 up to 200x100 cm!)
+It has a dual motor, four programmable heights, and I chose the 200x80 cm walnut desktop made from one piece (they sell it in different sizes from 120x80 up to 200x100 cm!)

 <a href="images/desk_low2.jpg">
 <img src="images/desk_low2.jpg" alt="YOUP02 Cognac Walnut" width="100%" />
 </a>

-My wishlist for my new desk was clear:
+My wish list for my new desk was clear:
 * Walnut top
 * 180 - 200 cm wide
 * 80 cm deep
 * Electric standing/sit desk
-* Minimal 2 programmable preset heights
+* At least 2 programmable preset heights
 * Black legs
 * Minimal wires visible

 <br>
 It took some time to find the perfect desk.
-There are so many companies who sell such desks.
+There are so many companies that sell such desks.

-After filtering I had to choose between these once's:
+After filtering, I had to choose between these ones:
-* The {{imgBasket}}[Flexispot E7 Pro](https://www.flexispot.nl/elektrisch-zit-sta-bureau-e7-pro.html) this one has good reviews but didn't have the full 200 cm width top.
+* The {{imgBasket}}[Flexispot E7 Pro](https://www.flexispot.nl/elektrisch-zit-sta-bureau-e7-pro.html) has good reviews, but it didn't have the full 200 cm wide top.
-* The [Desktronic Desk Sit-Stand](https://amzn.to/4vywnrU) very good reviews, but the walnut color was a bit too light, it has rounded corners and a cable hole which I all didn't like that much.
+* The [Desktronic Desk Sit-Stand](https://amzn.to/4vywnrU) had very good reviews, but the walnut color was a bit too light.
+It has rounded corners and a cable hole, which I did not like that much.
 * The {{imgBasket}}[YOUP02-Z-CW-128 Electric desk black Cognac Walnut](https://www.goedkoopinrichten.nl/product/115/elektrisch-zit-sta-bureau-youp02-zwart-cognac-walnoten?modelId=572) matched all criteria but doesn't have many reviews.
 <p></p>